-Only about 10 to 20% of patients with generalized myasthenia have no antibodies to acetylcholine receptors (AChR) in serum; up to 50% of these AChR antibody‒negative patients have antibodies to muscle-specific receptor tyrosine kinase (MuSK), a surface membrane enzyme that helps AChR molecules aggregate during development of the neuromuscular junction.
+Most patients with myasthenia gravis develop antibodies to acetylcholine receptors (AChRs); these antibodies bind to AChRs on the postsynaptic membrane at the neuromuscular junction and interrupt neuromuscular transmission.
+About 10 to 20% of patients with generalized myasthenia have no antibodies to acetylcholine receptors (AChR) in serum.
+Up to 50% of these AChR antibody‒negative patients have antibodies to muscle-specific receptor tyrosine kinase (MuSK), a surface membrane enzyme that helps AChR molecules aggregate during development of the neuromuscular junction.
 However, anti-MuSK antibodies do not occur in most patients with AChR antibodies or with isolated ocular myasthenia.

 Ocular myasthenia gravis involves only extraocular muscles.
 It represents about 15% of cases.

 Congenital myasthenia is a rare autosomal recessive disorder that begins in childhood.
 It is not immune-mediated and results from presynaptic or postsynaptic abnormalities, including the following: